 NightRide & Shuttle Services

 During the day, the UC shuttle has you covered for transportation between campuses and throughout the surrounding areas.
-When you need to get around at night, take advantage of the NightRide service run by students.
-There are ten shuttles available for transportation within a one-mile radius of campus.
+When you need to get around at night, take advantage of the NightRide Shuttle managed by Transportation Services, which runs from 8pm-2:30am.
+There are 15 shuttle stops within a one-mile radius of campus.
 Make sure to have your valid UC ID card, and remember you can bring one non-UC person with you as a guest.
-Follow NightRide on Twitter for updates on availability and scheduling.
+Live tracking of shuttles is available on the NightRide Website.

 Bearcat Guardian App